Matthew Tye: Start of YouTube channel

-Motorcycle documentaries
+Motorcycle travel documentaries

+With business partners Winston Sterzel and Marty Schmidt, Tye established a custom motorcycle shop named Churchill Customs around 2015.
+Tye worked as the marketing and sales manager for the company.

 Tye frequently rode his motorcycle across China, showcasing the material he filmed for his YouTube channel.
-He made two documentaries with fellow YouTuber Winston Sterzel while they were riding motorcycles to visit different parts of the country.
-Voice of America said their first documentary had "gained a good reputation".
+He made two documentaries with fellow YouTuber Sterzel while they were riding motorcycles to visit different parts of the country.
 Titled Conquering Southern China and released in August 2016, the first documentary featured Tye and Sterzel's motorcycle trip across 5000 km of Southern China.
 Filmed over 15 days, it was released in August 2016 in four segments on Vimeo.
 Conquering Southern China was directed by Ricardo Alfonso, who accompanied them in a car that trailed their motorcycles.
-The duo were on "ramshackle, handmade motorcycles" and taped themselves eating the region's cuisine such as fried hornets and in Guizhou cow dung hot pot.
-They used their hands in Guangxi to grab fish, talked to locals with hair that reached the ground, and visited Mount Danxia.

 In 2017, they raised money on Kickstarter to film Conquering Northern China, their second documentary.
 By the end of March 2017, they had raised ¥282,000 (US$) from 1,200 people.
 While making their second documentary in Inner Mongolia, their friend connected them with a government employee.
 According to Tye, the employee initially brought them to film nomads in the region but became unhappy with them after reading negative comments on a Chinese website about their YouTube content.
-Believing that maligning China was their intention, the employee told people they were going to visit that the people would be mocked.
+Believing that maligning China was their intention, the employee told the people they were going to visit that the people would be mocked.
 Tye said that was not their intention.
 Although Tye and Sterzel were able to film the nomads, Tye said a Special Police Unit entered their hotel rooms at night to detain them for questioning for several hours.
 According to Tye, the police tried to get them to confess to having created illegal videos or to being journalists, which they denied.
 Inner Mongolia is several thousand miles from Guangdong, where Tye was based.
 Feeling disquieted that the police from that far away knew personal details about him like his and his wife's place of employment, his wife's name, and where he purchased goods, he said, "This was one of the many situations we had experienced that year and the year before.
 It made me realize that the bad omen had come and I felt I was no longer welcome in China."